MeatwareMonster/MoreDefenses/MoreDefenses/Package/README.md

 ﻿# MoreDefenses

-Starting with steampunk gun turrets, this mod aims to add more base defenses into the game in a dynamic way.
+Adds a variety of turrets to the game in an extensible way.

+Ballista and frost cannon update: https://www.youtube.com/watch?v=Cxf_YfS557k \
 Showcase and full guide: https://www.youtube.com/watch?v=xA5IqVY_Msc

+Recipes:

+- Ballista: Bronze and Fine Wood
+- Steampunk Turret: Iron and Surtling Cores
+- Frost Cannon: Silver and Freeze Glands

 Tested with dedicated servers, and only required by clients.
 But probably don't take turrets where people don't want them.